Skip to content

 Stable B2B businesses with predictable cash flow.
 Limited by financing capacity — often through vendor take-backs.

-Concrete case — Quincaillerie Richelieu: in 2025, this publicly listed Quebec leader completed 10 acquisitions of distributors across North America, adding $100 million in sales.
-Richelieu buys established networks, local customer relationships, and complementary product lines — not new warehouses from scratch (Richelieu, 2025 annual report).
+Case in point — Richelieu Hardware.
+In 2025, this publicly listed Quebec leader completed 10 acquisitions of distributors across North America, adding roughly $100 million in annualized sales.
+The pattern is telling: Richelieu buys established distribution networks, local customer relationships and complementary product lines, not warehouses from scratch.

-Concrete case — Eurodib: in November 2025, the Dumaine family sold this distributor of commercial kitchen equipment to the Routhier family, the FTQ Regional Funds, and management.
-A classic "distribution" structure: value rests on reputation, distributed brands, and continuity of service — not on the boxes in the warehouse (FTQ Funds, 2025).
+Case in point — Eurodib.
+In November 2025, the Dumaine family sold this distributor of commercial kitchen equipment to the Routhier family, the FTQ Regional Solidarity Funds, and key members of management.
+The structure is typical: value rests on reputation, distributed brands and continuity of service, financed by a mix of regional private equity, a vendor take-back and management commitment.

 Frequently asked questions — Selling a distribution business

-My warehouse is packed to the rafters — does that raise my business’s value?
+My warehouse is packed to the rafters — does that increase my business's value?

-No. A buyer pays a multiple based on your profitability (EBITDA), not on the physical volume of your stock.
-Excess inventory is seen as a risk: dormant or obsolete stock will be excluded from the working capital calculation during due diligence, which reduces what you actually receive at closing.
-(Sources: StatCan, wholesale inventory data 2025)
+An inventory surplus is actually seen as a risk: dormant or obsolete stock gets excluded from the working capital calculation during due diligence, which reduces dollar-for-dollar what you receive at closing.

 My customers are concentrated — is that necessarily a problem?

-Do I need to change my ERP or WMS before selling?
+Do I need to change my ERP or warehouse management system before selling?

-Why doesn’t my industry have a simple single multiple?
+Why doesn't my industry have one simple multiple?